Time running out for EU bid to engage Russia, Germany warns

 Asked if the next stage might include sanctions on arms between firms from EU/NATO states and Russia, Steinmeier said Germany - the world's third biggest arms exporter - had little such business with Moscow, but other countries had more.

-"That will also have to be included if the current Crimea or Ukraine crisis turns into a permanent conflict between Russia and the European Union, or between Russia and NATO," he said.
+"That will also have to be included if the current Crimea or Ukraine crisis turns into a permanent conflict between Russia and the European Union, or between Russia and NATO," said Steinmeier after talks with Estonian Foreign Minister Urmas Paet.

 "If it remains an unresolved problem and Russia continues on this path, not just going ahead with the referendum but also integrating Crimea into Russian territory, then there will certainly be thoughts among NATO member states in that sense."

+Paet said there was a "security risk for all Europe" rather than just countries close to the conflict zone like the Baltic states.

+"It is outrageous that this kind of thing can happen in the 21st century," said Paet, adding that Moscow's intention was to use the referendum to incorporate Crimea into Russian territory.

-(Reporting by David Mardiste; Writing by Stephen Brown in Berlin; Editing by Madeline Chambers and Mark Heinrich)
+(Reporting by David Mardiste; Writing by Stephen Brown in Berlin; Editing by Madeline Chambers and Andrew Heavens)